markkariuki/pig-dice/README.md

 >Project Name: Pig-Dice
 >---
 ## Description
 >A dice rolling game.
-When you reach 100 you are the winner
+When you reach 100 you are the winner.
+And thats the fun part of it.
 >---
 ### Specs
 >These are some of the specs: